logo

 For the first selection, 13 people (known as “modular fellows”) were chosen.

-The program lasts three months and provides Modular Fellows with technical support, mentoring and a monthly stipend of $3,000 to build the project of their choice.
+technical support, mentoring and a monthly stipend of $3,000 to build the project of their choice.

 Après le programme, un soutien continu sera disponible pour les boursiers sous forme d’aide à la collecte de fonds et de subventions.